ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 ~~~
 {: #fig-rats-key-negotiation-integration-cloud-kms title="Public Cloud KMS Key Distribution Integrated with Remote Attestation Passport Model Interaction"}

-In the standard remote attestation process described above, the Attester can request the Attester's application layer keys after it provide its attestation result to the KMS.
+In the standard remote attestation process described above, the Attester, which is an application in TEE, can request the Attester's application layer keys after providing its attestation result to the KMS.
 By including the attester's identity (raw public key or certificate) in the messages throughout the remote attestation process and having the attester (using its attestation evidence signing key) and verifier (using its attestation result signing key) endorse and sign it, a key binding mechanism between the attester's attestation result and its identity is implemented.
-Subsequently, the KMS can use the identity's public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating diversion attack.
-During key rotation, the KMS can proactively trigger the above process to complete the update and rotation of the new and old keys.
+Subsequently, the KMS can use the identity's public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating the risk of diversion attacks.
+During key rotation, the KMS can proactively trigger this process to update and rotate the new and old keys.

 ## Integrating E2E Key Negotiation Into Remote Attestation